 A consultation with the public in Scotland on the draft code was conducted, which ran in parallel with Scottish Parliament's Justice Committee scrutiny as outlined in Section 11 of the Act.
 The Consultation ran from 20 April to 1 June 2022.
 This consultation was facilitated through the website of the Scottish Biometrics Commissioner and other outreach and engagement activities.
-We received no responses from individual members of the public to that aspect of our consultation, although we did engage further with civil society through on line discussions forums such as the RSA network in Scotland.
+We received no responses from individual members of the public to that aspect of our consultation, although we did engage further with civil society through online discussions forums such as the RSA network in Scotland.

 As a precursor, and to assist with capacity building, the Scottish Biometrics Commissioner has also commissioned the UK's leading social research company NatCen to conduct a public attitudes and awareness survey to better understand what a broad cross section of the Scottish public understands and thinks about how biometrics are used for policing and criminal justice purposes in Scotland.
-The survey results have since been published by the Scottish Biometrics Commissioner during the spring of 2022 on our website.
+The survey is published by the Scottish Biometrics Commissioner website.